 What Should Kids Drink?

 - Water: Straight from the tap is fine (bottled isn't necessary) but your child may drink more if it's chilled, and/or if she has a special cup, bottle, or canteen for her H2O.
 Label it and send it along to school, preschool, camp, and sports practices.

 - Milk: Make it low- or non-fat (for kids 2 and up; littler ones need the fat for brain development).
 Serve two cups a day for kids 8 and under, three cups for older children and teens.
 Kids need the calcium and vitamin D in dairy products, so if your child doesn't like milk, try flavoring it (but watch the sugar content).
 Or find other sources of these nutrients.

 - Juice: Limit to 4-6 ounces a day for kids 6 and under (that's ½ to ¾ of a cup).
 Older kids and teens can have 8-12 ounces a day.
 One hundred percent fruit juice is best—check the label.
 Fruit drinks, punches, and ades may have added sugars (and calories).
-That 100% fruit juice counts as one of your child's servings of fruit for the day—but it doesn't have the fiber that whole fruit does.
+That 100% fruit juice counts as one of your child's servings of fruit for the day—but remember it doesn't have the fiber that whole fruit does.

 - Sports drinks: Generally, avoid these since they add calories and sugar, but few nutrients, to your child's diet.
 But if he's exercising vigorously and prefers sports drinks to water, let him drink up—it's more important that he stays hydrated.
 The American Academy of Pediatrics recommends 4 to 6 ounces of fluid every 15 minutes for a 90-pound child while he's exercising.
 The AAP also suggests weighing your child before and after he exercises so you can see how much fluid he lost—then you'll know how much he needs to replace during future workouts.